w3-dave/tidal-downloader-has/README.md

 - Check credentials are valid
 - Ensure the share name exists and is accessible
 - Check Home Assistant logs for detailed error messages
+- Look for files in the `.staging` folder on your NAS (indicates upload started but didn't complete)

+### Albums stuck in local folder
+- If SMB is enabled and albums remain in the local folder, the NAS upload likely failed
+- Check NAS connectivity and credentials
+- The integration will automatically retry uploads on each sync cycle
+- Check logs for "SMB upload FAILED" messages

+### Downloads failing / Tidal connection issues
+- If Tidal is unavailable or a download fails, partial files are automatically cleaned up
+- The album will be retried on the next sync cycle
+- Check logs for "Failed to download" messages with specific error details
+- Verify your Tidal session is still valid (may need to re-authenticate)

 ### Rate limit reached
 - The integration respects configurable rate limits to avoid API issues